 When the student has developed a dissertation topic acceptable to the advisor, a dissertation committee is convened, responsible for overseeing the progress of the candidate's dissertation.
 The graduate/program coordinator appoints the members of the committee in consultation with the student and the student's advisor.
 This group will consist, at minimum, of four members:

-- 1. The advisor, who chairs the committee - 2.
-Two additional members from the candidate's program - 3.
-One faculty member from a discipline outside the program
+- 1. The advisor, who chairs the committee and must be from the candidate's program area. - 2.
+Two additional members from the candidate's unit (i.e. school) - 3.
+One faculty member from a discipline outside the program.
+This member can also come from outside the unit, college or university

-The advisor and two committee members must be members of the graduate faculty who have been approved to direct dissertations.
-The remaining members of the committee must have associate or full graduate faculty status and be approved to serve on a dissertation committee.
+The advisor must have been approved to direct dissertations.
+The unit members of the committee must have associate or full graduate faculty status.
 A co-advisor, if used, will count as one of the above members.
 Special permission must be obtained from the college dean for anyone on the dissertation committee who does not meet the qualifications stated above.
+Any changes to committee memberships may be made after discussion with the program coordinator.

-NOTE: Dissertation directors are required to have at least co-directed a dissertation to completion before directing in a solo capacity.
+NOTE: \ Dissertation directors are required to have at least co-directed a dissertation to completion before directing in a solo capacity.
 Exceptions to this must be approved by the School Director and the Associate Dean.